aJimenez19037/my-coe332-hws/homework07/README.md

 ```
 $ docker-compose down
 ```
+All other files relate to Kubernetes and information about them can be found in the Kubernetes section.
 ## Pull and use image from Docker Hub
 Some users may want something that works out of the box.
 If so you can simply use a prebuilt image from Docker Hub.
 1. Clone this repository onto your machine.